ExternalRepositories/constexpr/README.md

 # Experiments with constexpr

-A modernized fork of [elbeno/constexpr](https://github.com/elbeno/constexpr) suited for library use.
+A structurally modernized fork of [elbeno/constexpr](https://github.com/elbeno/constexpr) suited for library use.
 Some libraries that did not compile on modern clang and gcc have been disabled and moved to the [legacy](include/legacy) directory.
 Tests fail to compile on windows, so use with caution.